Deal sealed on federal budget, ensuring no shutdown, default

 They claimed credit for winning more than $100 billion worth of spending increases for domestic priorities since Trump took office.

-Nobody notched a big win, but both sides view it as better than a protracted battle this fall that probably wouldn't end up much differently.
+Nobody can claim a big win — though they did — but both sides view it as better than a protracted battle this fall that probably wouldn't end up much differently.

 However, it also comes as budget deficits are rising to $1 trillion levels — requiring the government to borrow a quarter for every dollar the government spends — despite the thriving economy and three rounds of annual Trump budget proposals promising to crack down on the domestic programs that Pelosi is successfully defending now.
 It ignores warnings from deficit and debt scolds who say the nation's fiscal future is unsustainable and will eventually drag down the economy.